Crew Resources

 • Clove Hitch.
 This seems like a super whimpy knot….and it kinda is…and the guy in the video REALLY is.
 But it is the PERFECT knot for securing and adjusting fenders (you know, the things land-lubbers always call “bumpers” that prevent us from scratching up the sides of our boat and other boats).
 We’ll drop the fenders down the sides of the boat and tie them to the safety lines that surround the boat using a clove hitch.
 (We have to do this A LOT, especially when we are coming into a marina).
 The clove hitch is really fast to tie.
 It is really easy to untie.
 And it is really easy to adjust right before we slam into a Russian oligarch’s superyacht.
 Clove Hitch Video

 • Cleat Hitch.
 This is probably the trickiest.
 We use it to secure lines to a cleat (we have 10 cleats on the boat and we’ll find cleats on docks everywhere we go).
-We’ll be using this knot many times a day (often on top of a butterflied bowline on the same cleat) to tie up to a mooring ball, usually with some time pressure and urgency….OKAY, A LOT of time pressure and urgency.
+We’ll be using this knot many times a day (often on top of a butterflied bowline on the same cleat) to tie up to a mooring ball, or tie up the dinghy, usually with some time pressure and urgency….OKAY, A LOT of time pressure and urgency.
 The last part of the Cleat Hitch, that final twist, is “the lock” which locks the knot.
 Almost everybody gets it wrong at first.
-If you have any doubt about how to tie a cleat hitch…no problem, you can use the cheater OXXO method to get the boat secured quickly.
-The cheater OXXO method means one wrap around the base of the cleat, two crosses over the horns of the cleat, then one more wrap around the base.
+If you have any doubt about how to tie a cleat hitch…no problem, you can use the cheater OOXXOO method to get the boat secured quickly.
+The cheater OOXXOO method means two wraps around the base of the cleat, two crosses over the horns of the cleat, then two more wraps around the base.
 That’ll get us temporarily secured…and give us plenty of time to come back later and put in a “proper” cleat hitch at our leisure (from a crew member who actually learned the cleat hitch).
-Cleat Hitch Video Cheater OXXO Hitch Video
+Cleat Hitch Video Cheater OXXO Hitch Video Unlike the video, we recommend adding one extra O at the beginning and one more O at the end…we’ve got a much bigger boat and therefore a lot more pressures on the lines…but you’ll get the point from the video.
+So, remember OOXXOO!

 A Typical Day

 A typical day for us usually starts the night before when we gather to have a crew meeting after dinner.
 (It’s VERY casual, usually with a beer, wine, or cocktail in hand.)
-If anybody has some good pictures from the day, we’ll probably cast them up onto the TV.
+If anybody has some good (or embarrassing) pictures from the day, we’ll probably cast them up onto the TV.
 Then we’ll do the traditional airing of grievances.
-(Just kidding!
+(No…of course not!
+Just kidding!
 Obviously, no one has ever had a grievance on one of our trips!!)
-But we’ll probably rib each other a little bit.
+But we probably will rib each other a little bit.
 And then we’ll chat about what we want to do the next day and when we want to get going.
-We’ll generally pull up the weather and a chart on the TV and pick a destination or two (maybe a town if folks want to go shopping or eating out, maybe a beautiful beach on an uninhabited island, maybe a national park with great snorkeling, or maybe some other famous nearby landmark).
+There is often a nice sailing guidebook with a lot of color pix in the nav station to help.
+We’ll generally cast the weather and a chart up onto the TV and pick a destination or two (maybe a town if folks want to go shopping or eating out, maybe a beautiful beach on an uninhabited island, maybe a national park with great snorkeling, or maybe some other famous nearby landmark).
 We’ll figure out how much sailing (or in some cases, depending on the wind and weather, how much motoring) it will take.
 Then we may head upstairs to watch the stars from the sun lounge, or play a rousing board game or trivia game, or play some music, and at some point head off to bed.
 (If we are moored or anchored, anyone and everyone who has an anchor alarm app on their phone can set it, just in case we might start to drag in the night (redundancy is good!)…it’ll give us some warning to make sure we are secured and start the engines if we need to.)

 (Note, we won’t be sailing at night.
 And the amount of sailing we do on many days may be less than you would expect…maybe just 1-4 hours or so, depending on how much folks want to sail and where folks want to go.
 If we find an exceptionally cool place, and folks want to spend a full day there relaxing, we might not even sail at all…if that is the consensus of the group.)